hps/heartland-transit-extension/README.md

+## **This repository is no longer maintained.
+For the latest version of this plugin, visit us [here](https://commercemarketplace.adobe.com/realexpayments-module-payment).**

 ## TransIT Magento Payment Gateway

 This extension allows Magento to use the Heartland Payment Systems Gateway.
 All card data is tokenized using Heartland's single-use tokenization solution.